 - We must realize that like or not, we have enemies that are waging war against us, we must fight these enemies with a fighters heart.

 - Recklessness – The best fighters fight because they like it.
-Recklesness is the absence of controlling fear in action.
+Recklesness is the absence of controlling fear, and the presence of joy, in action.
 We must stop being paralyzed by our fears, and start giving in to the fighters heart that the Lord has given us as men.
-As men we crave significance, influence, and impact – let us stop apologizing for it.
+As men we crave influence and impact – let us ensure that it’s properly motivated, then stop apologizing for it and instead embrace it.

 - Character – The will or ability to do what is right, as God defines what is right, regardless of the cost – “Andy Stanley” Our sanctification is about the Spirit of God building the character of Christ Himself in us.
 We need more men of character, men who will do and stand up for what is right, regardless of the cost.